-When a continuing current is passed by way of a thermometer of resistance Rt and a fixed reference resistor of known value Rs, the voltage across them will undoubtedly be in direct proportion with their resistance values.
+When a continuing current is passed through a thermometer of resistance Rt and a fixed reference resistor of known value Rs, the voltage across them will undoubtedly be in direct proportion with their resistance values.

-The ratio of the two voltages and therefore of both resistors, can be measured very accurately using high-precision voltage divider techniques used in the AC bridges with ASL technology.
-As Rs is known, Rt can be determined from n=Rt/Rs, where n may be the measured ratio.
+The ratio of both voltages and for that reason of both resistors, could be measured very accurately using high-precision voltage divider techniques employed in the AC bridges with ASL technology.
+As Rs is known, Rt could be determined from n=Rt/Rs, where n may be the measured ratio.

 The advantages of the AC bridge

-The low-frequency AC (alternating current) bridge technology has major advantages over DC (direct current) systems for high-precision measurement of platinum resistance thermometers, two of which are:
+The low-frequency AC (alternating electric current) bridge technology has major advantages over DC (direct current) systems for high-precision measurement of platinum resistance thermometers, two which are:

-DC generates small voltages in the thermometer, reference resistor and cables, across every junction where different materials are used, (for example copper, tin, platinum, palladium, nickel etc.).
-These voltages increase or subtract from the measured voltages and so are dependent on the various temperature differences at the junctions, hence they’re referred to as ?Thermal EMFs?.
+DC generates small voltages in the thermometer, reference resistor and cables, across every junction where different materials are used, (for instance copper, tin, platinum, palladium, nickel etc.).
+Frenzied add to or subtract from the measured voltages and are dependent on the various temperature differences at the junctions, hence they’re referred to as ?Thermal EMFs?.
 These variable voltages cause measurement errors and the more accurate DC bridge systems switch the polarity of the current to attempt to solve the issue, taking between two and four seconds for each reversal.
-Utilizing the ASL technology, the AC bridges perform this reversal automatically 75 times another, a more effective solution.
+Utilizing the ASL technology, the AC bridges perform this reversal automatically 75 times a second, a much more effective solution.

-Active circuits, which are fundamental to the performance of DC systems, suffer from ambient temperature changes and also the effects of component ageing.
-Fundamental to the ASL AC bridges accuracy is its inductive voltage divider ? a passive, precision voltage divider, the performance of which is unaffected by ambient temperature change and by time.
-Luxury require very stable and accurate electronics to attain their performance.
-Because active circuitry within the AC bridge is secondary to performance, the effects of active component drifts and ageing are therefore minimised.
-This results within an instrument which will not require regular recalibration to stay within specification.
+Active circuits, which are fundamental to the performance of DC systems, suffer from ambient temperature changes and also the ramifications of component ageing.
+Fundamental to the ASL AC bridges accuracy is its inductive voltage divider ? a passive, precision voltage divider, the performance which is unaffected by ambient temperature change and by time.
+DC bridges require very stable and accurate electronics to achieve their performance.
+Because active circuitry within the AC bridge is secondary to performance, the consequences of active component drifts and ageing are therefore minimised.
+This results in an instrument which does not require regular recalibration to stay within specification.

 Note

-Home elevators our resistance thermometry bridges are available on the WIKA Website.
+Information on our resistance thermometry bridges can be found on the WIKA Website.